tooggi/gl-metrics/README.md

 ```
 $ docker run --rm gl-metrics
 ```
-If you run this container without any command and arguments you will get a usage message.
+If you run this container without any command and arguments you will get a help message without any result.
 In order to get a result and print system cpu or memory information you have to add the command `./metrics` and one required argument `cpu` or `mem`.
 ```
 $ docker run --rm gl-metrics ./metrics cpu
 $ docker run --rm gl-metrics ./metrics mem